mlr-org/mlr3torch/README.md

 To work with generic tensors, the `lazy_tensor` type can be used.
-It wraps a `torch::dataset`, but allows to preprocess the data (lazily) using `PipeOp` objects Below, we flatten the MNIST task, so we can then train a multi-layer perceptron on it.
+It wraps a `torch::dataset`, but allows to preprocess the data (lazily) using `PipeOp` objects.
+Below, we flatten the MNIST task, so we can then train a multi-layer perceptron on it.
 Note that this does *not* transform the data in-memory, but is only applied when the data is actually loaded.